Thornbury, Gloucestershire: Sports and leisure

 Mundy Playing Fields, donated by Mrs Violet Mundy in 1937, include a children's play area and sports ground.
 Nearby are Thornbury Golf Club, Thornbury Leisure Centre, Thornbury Lawn Tennis Club and a skate park.
 South Thornbury has a children's play area.
 There are green spaces around the town.
 Thornbury community garden was set up near Gillingstool School, but it has closed due to housing development.
 A replacement community garden is envisaged next to the new Community Centre.

 Thornbury RFC plays in the South West 1 League.
 Though a Thornbury club, its ground lies in Rockhampton on the outskirts.

 Thornbury Town FC is Thornbury's main football club.
 The exact formation date is uncertain, but football was being played in the town in 1896 and there was a Thornbury Town Club in 1898.
 The youth section, providing for children from six years old and up, was formed in 1990 as a separate club (Thornbury Falcons).
 In 2010 the two clubs merged as a new Thornbury Town FC.
-The First Team plays in the Gloucestershire County League, which is tier 11 in the English football league.
+The First Team plays in the Hellenic League Premier Division, which is in the ninth tier in the English football league.
 Home games are played at the Mundy Playing Fields, with their youth teams playing in various locations around Thornbury.
 In 2016, an area of land adjacent to the Mundy Playing Fields, known as Poulterbrook, was converted into two purpose-built youth football pitches, as well as allotments for the local community.

 Real Thornbury FC plays in the Bristol Premier Combination Premier One, i.e. tier 13 in the English football league.
 It was set up in 2007 and became an FA-affiliated team in 2009 in the Bristol and District League. the club plays at Oaklands Park in Almondsbury, which has hosted several clubs, including Winterbourne United and Almondsbury Town, both of which have since dissolved.